GREENVILLE IS SERIOUS ABOUT LEARNING FROM OTHER COMMUNITIES.

 If you would like to either learn more about what other communities are doing in terms of development and how that relates to what is happening on the ground in Greenville OR if you would like to act as a Greenville Ambassador for one of the visiting delegations, please contact Brittney Kessler.

 ARE YOU A COMMUNITY LOOKING TO VISIT GREENVILLE?

 Over the past five years, more than 65 cities have chosen Greenville for guidance with their own transformational initiatives.
 We welcome them and we have a unique way of bringing our story to them.
 If your community is looking for a city to visit that has the cool factor, has figured out how to work well with others, has a story to tell that will inspire your community to strive for transformation and success, look no further than Greenville, SC.
 We will help you with the necessary introductions, work with your staff to develop comprehensive agendas, and be sure that your city leaves with information and great idea gained from our experience.
 We answer the tough questions and show you a city that has learned how to do it.

-To request assistance in coordinating your city’s Intercommunity Visit to Greenville, please complete this form* and email it to Hank Hyatt. (*Download the form before beginning to fill it out.
+To request assistance in coordinating your city’s Intercommunity Visit to Greenville, please complete this form* and email it to Brittney Kessler. (*Download the form before beginning to fill it out.
 Changes made in the web browser will not be saved once downloaded.)

 For additional information, please contact Brittney Kessler, Accelerate Portfolio Manager at 864-239-3702.